 - Units of measurement (e.g., km, g, K, cm-2, s-1).

 - Mathematical signs such as sin, cos, log, exp, etc.

 - Chemical formulas.

-Authors are encouraged to submit colour illustration: EPJ N is an all-electronic journal and all figures will appear freely in colour.
+Authors are encouraged to submit colour illustration: EPJ N is an all-electronic journal and all figures will appear in colour at no additional costs.

 Each figure should be cited in the text.
 They must conform to the usual quality criteria given below.
 Authors should remember that the final published quality of illustrations can never be better than the quality of the original artwork.